Plant-based diets may help rheumatoid arthritis by decreasing exposure to an inflammatory compound found in animal products.

-For some context, please check out my associated blog posts: How Tumors Use Meat to Grow, Plant-Based Diets for Rheumatoid Arthritis, Plant-Based Diets for Fibromyalgia, Should We Avoid Titanium Dioxide?, and Breast Cancer & Alcohol: How Much Is Safe?
+For some context, please check out my associated blog posts: How Tumors Use Meat to Grow, Plant-Based Diets for Rheumatoid Arthritis, Plant-Based Diets for Fibromyalgia, Should We Avoid Titanium Dioxide?, Breast Cancer & Alcohol: How Much Is Safe?, and Mushrooms and Immunity

 If you haven't yet, you can subscribe to my videos for free by clicking here.